opensafely/documentation/docs/getting-started.md

 make your life much easier.
 The steps here use Visual Studio Code, which is free of charge and available for Windows, macOS and Linux.
 (If you are already comfortable using another code editor, that will be suitable.)

+Here we'll only use Visual Studio Code as a simple editor.
+There are several [short videos and written guides](https://code.visualstudio.com/docs#first-steps) elsewhere on how to use more of Visual Studio Code's features.

 === "Web browser (online)"